 - Attending community events

-- Finding scenic viewpoints away from tourist crowds
+- Finding the best viewpoints, away from tourists

 Common Travel Planning Mistakes to Avoid